Let’s start this article in the good old way with some statistics.

-Final Tip: Make sure users can easily switch from searching to browsing – it will increase conversion rates as opposed to bounces.
+Final Tip: Make sure users can easily switch from searching to browsing – it will increase your app conversion rate as opposed to bounces.

 - Provide for the Fact that Users will Cross Devices in the Conversion/Purchasing Process

-Hubstpot studied 40,000 landing page forms and concluded that forms with only 3 fields had almost doubled the conversion rate of pages with 4 fields – something to keep in mind.
+Hubspot studied 40,000 landing page forms and concluded that forms with only 3 fields had almost doubled the conversion rates of pages with 4 fields – something to keep in mind.

-While you are designing forms for your app, and considering the bare minimum of information requirement, there are some other considerations that may also impact conversion rates.
+While you are designing forms for your app, and considering the bare minimum of information requirement, there are some other considerations that may also impact your app conversion rate.

-- Captchas: your users are in a hurry when the complete forms.
+- Captchas: your users are in a hurry while filling forms.
 While captchas may have a purpose on other devices, they are irritants and time-waster on a mobile app.
-In fact, the video app “Animoto” ran its own test on captchas and found that they had a 33% uplift in conversions when they captcha was removed.
+In fact, the video app “Animoto” ran its own test on captchas and found that they had a 33% uplift in conversions when the captcha was removed.

 - Another research indicates that mobile users hate drop-downs – don’t use them.
 Stepper controls are good when appropriate: